setzexe/cyber-foundations-learning/linux/terminal_and_file_commands.md

 - && -- Run command only if the previous command succeeds.
     - ping -c 2 10.10.10.10 && echo "Ping success!"

-- ">" -- Overwrite File.
+- ">" -- Redirects output to somewhere else.
     - echo "Hello" > file.txt

 - ">>" -- Append to File.
     - echo "New Line" >> file.txt